Down jacket: Fashion history

 During the 1990s the jacket surged in popularity as a young generation of ravers would adorn themselves in the puffer, wearing it throughout the night during the winter months.
 A similar trend was witnessed in the United States throughout the 1990s and into the early 2000s, during which popular hip-hop artists began dressing themselves in the large jackets.

-Designers and fashion influencers of 2020 reject cropped, bright-colored versions of the jacket, opting instead for a longer, knee-length layer with subtle shades beige.
+Designers and fashion influencers of 2020 reject cropped, bright-colored versions of the jacket, opting instead for a longer, knee-length layer with subtle shades of beige.
 Influencers continue to praise the garment for its ability to work with every outfit occasion.
-A recent surge in 1990s continues to help the jacket dominate.
+A surge in 1990s continues to help the jacket dominate.
 Pop culture reflects this trend as hip-hop artists like Kanye West and Drake may both be seen wearing the garment in recent music videos.
+In 2024, however, cropped puffer jackets continue to be in fashion.